EricThomson/anaties/readme.md

         - smooth: smooth a signal with a window (gaussian, etc)
         - fft: get fft and power spectrum of a signal
         - spectrogram: calculate/plot spectrogram of a signal
-        - notch_filter: bandpass filter at specific frequency
+        - notch_filter: band stop filter to attenuate specific frequency (e.g. 60hz)
+        - bandpass_filter: allow frequencies within low- and high-cutoff through

     helpers.py (generic utility functions for use everywhere)